Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: THEORETICAL ANALYSIS

+\begin{proof}[Proof sketch.]
+The proof relies on a decomposition of the operator $\widetilde{H}$ such that $\tilde{h}(x) = \widetilde{H}\psi_\mathcal{X}(x)$, see \eqref{eq:decompo_SISOKR}.
+The first term in \eqref{eq:decompo_excess_risk} corresponds to the non-sketched kernel Ridge regression error, and the second term to the input sketching error.
+The latter extends both the results of \citet{ciliberto2020general} to sketched estimators, and that of \citet{rudi2015less} to the vector vector-valued case.
+The third term, i.e., the output sketching error is specific to our framework and derives from the expression of $h^*$ and Jensen's inequality. \end{proof}

-This bound is a sum of three terms.
-The first one is a regression error whose dependency in $n$ is the same as the kernel ridge regression (without sketching).
-In particular, this learning rate has been shown to be optimal under our set of assumptions in a minimax sense (see \citet{caponnetto2007optimal}).
+The learning rate of the first term, i.e., the non-sketched kernel Ridge regression error, has been shown to be optimal under our set of assumptions in a minimax sense \citep{caponnetto2007optimal}.
 The second and the third terms are approximation errors due to the sketching of the input and the output kernels, respectively.
-In particular, they write as \textit{reconstruction errors} \citep{blanchard2007statistical} associated to the random projection $\widetilde{P}_X, \widetilde{P}_Y$ of the feature maps $\phi, \psi$ through the input and output marginal distributions, respectively.
+In particular, they write as \textit{reconstruction errors} \citep{blanchard2007statistical} associated to the random projection $\projX$ and $\projY$ of the feature maps $\psix$ and $\psiy$ through the input and output marginal distributions.